International adoption: Immunization considerations

 Each year thousands of children immigrate to the United States through international adoption.
 Internationally adopted children are at increased risk for common infectious diseases such as tuberculosis, intestinal parasites, skin infections, and infestations because they come from resource-poor countries where these conditions are common.
 Assuring that these children are protected against vaccine-preventable diseases often can be challenging.
 Many internationally adopted children have poor documentation of immunizations from their birth country or may not have had the opportunity to have received the vaccines routinely given in the United States.

 Immunization of internationally adopted children and their close contacts will be discussed here.
 Infectious diseases in international adoptees and general issues related to adoption are discussed separately.
-(See "International adoption: Infectious disease aspects" and "Adoption: An overview".)
+(See "International adoption: Infectious disease aspects" and "Adoption".)

 IMMUNIZATIONS FOR INTERNATIONAL ADOPTEES